saktil/leo_test-xl/README.md

 ## CI/CD Pipeline

-The CI/CD pipeline is implemented using GitLab CI.
-The configuration is stored in the `.gitlab-ci.yml` file at the root of the repository.
+The CI/CD pipeline is implemented using Jenkins.
+The configuration is stored in the `Jenkinsfile` at the root of the repository.

+### Pipeline Stages:
+1. **Preparation** - Clean workspace and prepare environment
+2. **Clone Repository** - Clone the application source code
+3. **Create Nginx Configuration** - Set up reverse proxy configuration
+4. **Update Docker Compose** - Update image tags and configurations
+5. **Deploy to Digital Ocean** - Deploy the application to Digital Ocean droplet

+### Pipeline Setup:
+1. Configure Jenkins with required credentials:
+   - SSH credentials for Digital Ocean droplet access
+   - Git repository access credentials

+2. Create a new Jenkins Pipeline job:
+   - Point to your repository
+   - Configure the pipeline to use the Jenkinsfile

 ## Infrastructure Management